-The Monetisation Blueprint is ExpoPlatform’s practical guide on how an event organiser can navigate the massive shakeup to business models we have recently witnessed.
+The Monetization Blueprint is ExpoPlatform’s practical guide on how an event organizer can navigate the massive shakeup to business models we have recently witnessed.

 Our free ebook brings together exclusive insight from industry experts into how things have changed and how to shape up for the future, with instructions on how to increase income in this everchanging landscape.

-It comes as digital revenue is now set to grow from being just 2% of an organiser’s budget to 25%, with lockdown restrictions having accelerated a change which was long overdue.
+It comes as digital revenue is now set to grow from being just 2% of an organizer’s budget to 25%, with lockdown restrictions having accelerated a change which was long overdue.

 Missing these opportunities is not an option in today’s uncertain economy.

-Here, we highlight some of the main topics covered in our complete guide to monetisation in the event industry.
+Here, we highlight some of the main topics covered in our complete guide to monetization in the event industry.